Kidney diseaseKerendia coupons

 Kerendia

-Kerendia Coupons & Discount Card - Compare Prices Near You
+Kerendia Coupons & Savings Card – Discount Prices from $666.58

 Finerenone, marketed as Kerendia, is a medication designed for individuals with type 2 diabetes and chronic kidney disease (CKD) to help safeguard their kidney and heart health.
 It is specifically approved to slow down kidney damage progression, decrease the risk of kidney failure, and mitigate the chances of heart-related issues such as heart attacks and heart failure hospitalization.
 Finerenone functions as a mineralocorticoid receptor antagonist, effectively blocking the influence of aldosterone and cortisol, which can lead to inflammation and scarring in the kidneys, heart, and blood vessels when unchecked.
 By reducing salt retention and preventing overactivity of these receptors, finerenone supports better kidney and cardiovascular health.
 This medication is taken orally once a day, with the dose tailored according to kidney function and individual response.
 Some common side effects include elevated potassium levels, lowered blood pressure, and reduced sodium levels.
 Always consult healthcare professionals before starting any new medication regimen.